EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 Where 'S' means the MITM attacker is changing the source address of the message and 'D' means the MITM attacker is changing the destination address of the message.

 An MITM amplification attack updating the server's source address is illustrated in {{amp_mitm_server}}.
 This attack is possible in DTLS with Connection ID.
+In DTLS 1.2 the reachability test might be done at a later point.

 ~~~~
 Client   Foe  Victim  Server